Skip to content

 Event Payload sketch When emitted

-ProcedureRegistered procedure_id, name, kind, target_asset_ids, parent_run_id?, capability_id?, occurred_at register_procedure accepted; status implicitly Defined.
+ProcedureRegistered procedure_id, name, kind, target_asset_ids, parent_run_id?, capability_id?, max_consecutive_unconverged_iterations?, occurred_at register_procedure accepted; status implicitly Defined.

 ProcedureStarted procedure_id, occurred_at start_procedure accepted (Defined → Running).